buigiaanfb1/mail-sms-service/README.md

-# Mail service - helps another apps send email with API by passing parameters.
+# Mail - SMS service - helps another apps send email with API by passing parameters.

 ### This project is in develop now